Two recent retail news items in downtown DC reported by Jonathan O’Connell in the Post:

 (This and other great vintage postcard views of the various rooms inside Union Station are featured in this Streets of Washington post.)

-Imagine how well the space would function if the present-day retail uses were flipped: the East Hall returned to dining, anchored by a new fine-dining restaurant in the State Reception Room and perhaps another replacing the Columbus Club up on the mezzanine, the West Hall for high-traffic retailers, and an anchor tenant filling the vacant theater and the eastern half of the food court.
+Imagine how well the space would function if the present-day retail uses were flipped: the East Hall returned to dining, anchored by a new fine-dining restaurant in the State Reception Room and perhaps another within the old Lunch Room (now the Columbus Club on the mezzanine, and Lost City Art on the main level), the West Hall for high-traffic retailers, and an anchor tenant filling the vacant theater and the eastern half of the food court.
 (Current plans for adding escalators indicate that there’s at least 40,000 square feet available downstairs, between the vacant 32,000-foot theater and 8,000 feet where the existing food court widens to the south.)
 As it stands, though, I have a hard time imagining a new merchandising plan for the East Hall.